pág. 8796

 personalized support that a traditional classroom may not always offer.
 Several studies were conducted

+to support their effectiveness.
 In the study by Setiawan and Alkhowarizmi (2025), a descriptive

-qualitative method was applied, and students reported improved grammar and increased motivation
+qualitative method was applied, and students reported improved grammar and increased motivation.

 Similarly, Almashy et al. (2024) demonstrated that digital tools could target specific grammar issues,

--tests.
+pre-tests.
 Moreover, machine translation tools like Google Translate have shown educational benefits

 beyond simple translation.
 According to Laiche and Nemouchi (2021), students who used Google